hawkfan13/google-homepage/README.md

 Not only that but finding an area to start was challenging as well, I found it constructive to assemble the webpage in blocks rather than scattering around.

-I will probably come back and update this depending on how the rest of thr course goes for me.
+I will probably come back and update this depending on how the rest of the course goes for me.